Why Are We Confused About Words?

 As it turns out, the writers of the song might actually agree with Dunlap.
 American musician Ryan Tedder and Russian-German musician Anton Zaslavski (better known by his stage name, Zedd) wrote it with only one clear line in mind—I want you to know.
 “Ryan Tedder was on a plane when he had an idea,” said Zedd.
 “He sent me a little demo—‘I want you to know’ was the only lyric.
 The rest was mumbling, there was no real song around it.”
 But Tedder urged Zedd to finish the song.
 “You can do it.
 You have to do this,” he told him.
 Zedd recalls that he wasn’t really in love with the idea.
 “But that line—‘I want you to know’—stuck in my head, nothing else.
 So I started making a song for it.”[ii]
 Sure enough, with Gomez singing, their work was certified Platinum in the U.S., selling over a million copies.

 But the world is still left wondering what they all so badly wanted us to know.

 Now incoherent songs are certainly not unique to this generation.
-We’ve always loved nonsensical lyrics even when the nonsense was deliberate, such as with the Beatles’ songs “Lucy in the Sky with Diamonds” and “I Am the Walrus”—which, regardless of their topics, were celebrating the psychedelic drug LSD.
+We’ve always loved nonsensical lyrics even when the nonsense was deliberate, such as with the Beatles’ songs “Lucy in the Sky with Diamonds” and “I Am the Walrus”.
+Regardless of the occasions for these songs, they were just excuses for celebrating the psychedelic drug LSD.